cjheyde/cjheyde/README.md

 ### Hello!
 Carla Junger Heyde here <img src="https://img.icons8.com/stickers/100/000000/like--v1.png" height=20/>

-🤔 I’m currently learning Java =)</br>
+🤔 I’m currently enrolled at the IBM Full Stack Software Developer Professional Certificate =)</br>
 🌱 I love nature, people, life, the ecosystem, and technology!!!
 All projects that respect them are of my interest!</br>
 👯 I want to collaborate on Social Projects that improve life quality.</br>
 💬 Ask me about anything!
-I love to get to know as many people as possible, because each one is terribly beautiful!</br>
+I love to get to know as many people as possible!</br>

-📫 How to reach me: carlaheyde@gmail.com &nbsp; &nbsp; https://linktr.ee/carlaheyde &nbsp; &nbsp; https://www.linkedin.com/in/carlaheyde/?locale=en_US &nbsp; &nbsp; </br>
+📫 How to reach me: carlaheyde@gmail.com &nbsp; &nbsp; https://linktr.ee/carlaheyde &nbsp; &nbsp; https://www.linkedin.com/in/carlaheyde/ &nbsp; &nbsp; </br>

 These are the languages, technologies and tools I have been learning and using for the last year:
 <p>